Dzing-SMW/chordBRR/readme.txt

 5) Changelog
 0.81b:
 	- Changed the interpolation method from cubicspline to sinc interpolation to avoid distortion.
 This interpolation method is slow and can cause a delay from pressing the Play button until you hear the sound.
+0.90b:
+	- Changed to do the interpolation when loading the sample, making the rest of the process slightly faster
+	- "!patterns.txt" files will now be loaded if available when loading a sample, getting the tuning for the sample
+	- Added options for changing the tuning of the output sample, giving more options for optimizing quality and size